praneethjayawickrama/Securing-Electron-App-using-OpenID-Connect-and-OAuth-2.0/README.md

-# Securing Electron Applicartion using OpenID Connect and OAuth 2.0
+# Securing Electron Application using OpenID Connect and OAuth 2.0